Replicable-MARL/MARLlib/docs/source/intro_marl/survey.rst

 critic module.
 Only actor-critic algorithms like :ref:`MAA2C` or actor-Q architecture like :ref:`MADDPG` fulfill this requirement.

 For the training pipeline of CC, the critic is targeting finding a good mapping between the value function and the combination of system state and self-state.
-This way, the critic is updated regarding the whole system and the agent itself.
+This way, the critic is updated regarding the system state and the local states.
-The policy is then updated using policy gradient according to GAE produced by the critic.
+The policy is optimized using policy gradient according to GAE produced by the critic.
-To conduct a decentralized execution, the policy only takes self-got information as input.
+To conduct a decentralized execution, the policy only takes the local states as input.

 The core idea of CC is to provide different information for critics and policy to update them differently.
 The critic is centralized as it utilizes all the system information to find the accurate estimation of the whole multi-agent system.
-The policy is decentralized, but as the policy gradient comes from the centralized critic, the policy can learn a coordinated strategy.
+The policy is decentralized, but as the policy gradient comes from the centralized critic, it can learn a coordinated strategy.

-A list of commonly seen centralized critic algorithms:
+A list of commonly seen CC algorithms:

 - :ref:`MAA2C`
 - :ref:`COMA`